chankruze/Andro-Firmware-Tool/README.md

 ### Visit My Website
-I have a official wordpress website named [GEEKOFIA](https://geekofia.wordpress.com). visit it in your leisure hours.
+I have a official wordpress website named [GEEKOFIA](https://geekofia.wordpress.com). visit it in your leisure hours.There are some cool stuffs to get excited about.

+### Special Thanks To
+- The opensource community
+- Google,microsoft,java,python,canonical,XDA,Github
+- xpirt,And_pda,lz4

 ### Social Media